Code-Institute-Submissions/ParaBytes-Portfolio_Project-1.2_html-css/README.md

 ### **Footer**:
 - In the footer section, I should find essential contact information of Cyphex, including their physical address and email address.
-- Links to the Privacy Policy and Terms of Use should be present, offering transparency and trust for business clients.
+- Privacy Policy and Terms of Use should be present, offering transparency and trust for business clients.
 - The footer's social media icons should be clickable and open relevant pages in new tabs.

 ### **Responsiveness**: